 Now 27 years old and a graduate student, Cody is an advocate of diving for the disabled, reaching out through the Cody Unser First Step Foundation.
 In 2011 the foundation teamed up with Johns Hopkins Medicine, a group of recovering veterans and the Cayman Islands for a 4-day pilot study on how scuba has a positive impact on people with spinal cord injuries, the first conventional study of its kind.
 With 26 people in the group, Cody remains impressed with how Cayman accommodated them.

 “The dive operators know what they are doing with disabled divers,” she says.
 “They were so comfortable with us, no hesitation at all.
-They treated us like they would any other divers, gave us a sense of inclusion, no segregation.
+They treated us like they would any other divers, gave us a sense of inclusion, and no segregation.
 It made it more enjoyable for all of us – we had a blast!”

 Ryan Chalmers is the most experienced diver in Stay-Focused, an organization that teaches teens and young adults with disabilities to dive, he too has high praise for Cayman’s dive professionals.